-The Discovery House ranks among the best drug and alcohol treatment centers in the country.
-Our drug and alcohol treatment center staff is composed of certified professionals who dedicate their lives to the successful long-term recovery of each client.
-We have on staff certified counselors and an administration team to help you every step of the way.
+The staff at The Discovery House is composed of certified professionals who have chosen to dedicate their lives to the successful, lasting recovery of each client.
+The team consists of certified counselors and a caring administration team to help you in every step of the way.

 What sets The Discovery House apart is the attitude of our staff and the experiences that each one brings to the program.
 We use an eclectic approach to treatment, combining different, proven techniques that are facilitated by our caring staff members.

 Christopher Barnes has worked in health care for over thirty years.
 The past ten years of his professional career has been spent in the recovery community.
 Christopher states, “My passion for people, pleasant demeanor, optimistic views on life, and my ability to make everyone I meet feel significant” is a standard in which he holds himself to.
 Christopher continues to encourage, motivate, and give hope promoting growth and change in the lives of those he serves.
 Christopher Barnes is a graduate of Alabama State University where he earned a double Bachelor of Science Degree in Social Work and Psychology in 1982.
-He was also commissioned as a second Lieutenant in the United States Army and spent five years on active duty.
-In 1996 he earned a master’s degree in Marriage and Family Therapy, from Phillips Graduate University, and spent an additional twenty years working in hospital and clinics as a practicing clinician.
-In 2017, Christopher returned to his Alma Mater, Phillips Graduate University where he is currently working toward a PHD in Organizational Management and Consultant with an emphasis in Behavioral Health.
-Christopher Barnes is currently the Director of Clinical services at The Discovery House where he has been employed for the past five years.
+He was also commissioned as a Second Lieutenant in the United States Army and spent five years on active duty.
+In 1996 he earned a master’s degree in Marriage and Family Therapy, from Phillips Graduate University, and spent an additional twenty years working in hospitals and clinics as a practicing clinician.
+In 2017, Christopher returned to his Alma Mater, Phillips Graduate University where he is currently working toward a Ph.D. in Organizational Management and Consultant with an emphasis in Behavioral Health.
 Because of his extensive experience in health care & substance abuse he has an excellent rapport with constituents, clients, and other professional organizations in the counseling/social service community.

-Melanie obtained her LVN at Glendale college in 2008 and went on to study alcohol and addiction studies in 2011.
-She joined The Discovery House Team in 2018 because she wanted to have an impact on people in early recovery.
-“Being someone who battled and overcame active addiction, I know how hard it is to get clean and sober and I wanted to give back to those trying to get on that right track” Melanie is the center of our care team and is in constant contact with our doctors, counselors and, support staff to ensure that our clients receive the best care.
+Ms. Mehrabi completed the LVN program at Glendale College and went on to study Addiction Studies in 2011.
+She joined The Discovery House Team in 2018 because she wanted to give back to the community that has done so much for her.
+“Being someone who has overcome a crippling addiction, I know exactly how difficult it is to get back to living a normal life.
+I want to make a difference in those who want to do better and give away what has been freely given to me” Ms. Mehrabi is the center of our care team and is in constant contact with our doctors, nurses, counselors and support staff to ensure our clients get the care they deserve.